lbeder/ledger-scanner/README.md

       --help                  Show help                                                                        [boolean]
       --version               Show version number                                                              [boolean]
       --rpc                   Ethereum RPC URL                               [string] [default: "http://localhost:8545"] -p, --path                  Derivation path template.
-The path template should specify the address index (the "N" component) and the path index (the "M" component).
-For example m/44'/60'/M'/N for standard paths                                                 [string] [default: "m/44'/60'/M'/N"]
+If "M" or "N" components are present, the corresponding m- and n- parameters can be specified.
+Otherwise they are ignored.
+For example m/44'/60'/M'/N'/O for standard paths                                 [string] [default: "m/44'/60'/M'/N'/O"]
-      --o-count         Number of addresses to derive and check (the "N" component)        [number] [default: 500] --o-start         Starting address index                                               [number] [default: 0] --m-count            Number of paths to derive and check (the "M" component)              [number] [default: 1] --m-start            Starting path index                                                  [number] [default: 0] -h, --hide-small-addresses  Hide addresses with balance less than or equal to the specified amount (in ETH).
+      --m-count               Number of "M" indexes to derive and check                            [number] [default: 1] --m-start               Starting "M" index                                                   [number] [default: 0] --n-count               Number of "N" indexes to derive and check                            [number] [default: 1] --n-start               Starting "N" index                                                   [number] [default: 0] --o-count               Number of "O" indexes to derive and check                          [number] [default: 500] --o-start               Starting "O" index                                                   [number] [default: 0] -h, --hide-small-addresses  Hide addresses with balance less than or equal to the specified amount (in ETH).
 If no amount is specified, hides empty addresses.
-Using -h without parameters is equivalent to -h true.                                                       [string] [default: "false"] -s, --skip-balance          Skip ETH balance check                                          [boolean] [default: false] -r, --csv                   The CSV reports output directory (optional)                                       [string]
+Using -h without parameters is equivalent to -h true.                                                       [string] [default: "false"] -s, --skip-balance          Skip ETH balance check                                          [boolean] [default: false] -r, --csv                   The CSV output file path (optional)                                               [string]
 ```

 #### Export All Public Keys and Chain Codes